dottjt/plastic/README.md

 - `scripts` - Bash scripts to push to Github + create word count.
 - `util` - Node.js scripts to compile the book and relevant files.

+Use the `h "commit message"` command to save to the repository.
+It is a function saved within the config.

 ## Plot Overview

 ### Chapter 01 - life.
 (DONE)